Women in Christianity: Biblical inerrancy

 The egalitarian and complementarian positions differ significantly in their approach to hermeneutics, and specifically in their interpretation of biblical history.
 Christian egalitarians believe that males and females were created equally without any hierarchy of roles, as God created both woman and man in his own image and likeness.
 God made the first couple equal partners in leadership over the earth.
 Both were jointly commissioned to be fruitful and multiply, to fill the earth, subdue the earth and rule over it.
 At the Fall, God prophesied to Eve that one result of sin entering the human race would be that her husband would rule over her.

 Conservative Christian theologian Gilbert Bilezikian points out that throughout the Old Testament era and beyond, just as God had prophesied, men continued to rule over women in a patriarchal system which he sees as being a compromise or accommodation between sinful reality and the divine ideal.
 The coming of Jesus is understood as moving forward from Old Testament patriarchy, re-instituting full equality of gender roles, as succinctly articulated in Galatians 3:28.

 New Testament passages, such as "Wives, be subject to your husbands, as to the Lord.
 For the husband is the head of the wife as Christ is the head of the church, his body, and is himself its Saviour.
 As the church is subject to Christ, so let wives also be subject in everything to their husbands" which teaches submission of wives to husbands, are typically understood by egalitarians as a temporary accommodation to a harsh 1st century culture where Roman law Patria Potestas gave fathers enormous power over the familia which included wife, children, slaves, and adult dependents.
 That power give the father/husband the right to kill his wife under a variety of circumstances.

-Gilbert Bilezikian writes that "the poison of hierarchy generated by the fall (of mankind) had permeated relationships to such an extent that those very disciples Jesus was training in the ways of servant hood insisted on substituting hierarchy for servanthood.
+Bilezikian writes that "the poison of hierarchy generated by the fall (of mankind) had permeated relationships to such an extent that those very disciples Jesus was training in the ways of servant hood insisted on substituting hierarchy for servanthood.
 They kept competing among themselves for the highest status and for positions of preeminence."
 Bilezikian continues: "To settle the issue once for all times, Jesus sharply delineated the basic difference between social organisation in the secular world and in the Christian community".
 He concludes that "Consequently, there is no mandate and no allowance in the New Testament for one adult believer to hold authority over another adult believer.
 Instead, the overall rule calls for mutual submission among all believers out of reverence for Christ".